emenems/GravityEffect.jl/readme.md

 * Cylinder: `cylinderEffect`
 * Point mass (or sphere): `pointEffect`
 * Prism (in Cartesian coordinate system) `prismEffect`
+* Tesseroid in geodetic (longitude, latitude, height) coordinates `tesseroid`

+The repository also contains files for downloading/computation of:

+* Polar motion and Length of Day effects: `eopeffects`

 > Check the function help for instructions and example usage